Unique Power of Trusts

-- Depending upon your objective, you can also be a trustee and/or a beneficiary.
+- You can also be a trustee and/or a beneficiary.

 Setting Up Multiple Trusts

 Sometimes it’s smart planning to use multiple trusts.
 Place individual assets into separate trusts because it keeps them safely isolated from each other.
 It avoids cross contamination.
-Trusts that are never registered in any public record only “live” as private paper documents in your files.
-Yet in the event of a challenge, your strategy is in place.
-Did you ever imagine this type of safety plan?
+Trusts never registered in any public record only “live” as private paper documents in your files.
+Yet in the event of a challenge, your strategy and decisions are in writing.

 Creator Can Also Be the Beneficiary